 You’ve got your list.
 You’re working on SEO.
 Now, let’s get busy making you money!

 Now is also the time when you need to be working on adding affiliate links to your posts Affiliate links are links that partners (like Amazon, for example), give to you to add to your posts.
 When someone clicks and buys, you make money.
-This is called affiliate marketing.
+That is affiliate marketing.

 You will also want to create new freebies to offer to your list.
 You started collecting emails a few weeks ago, but now you want to start reviewing your higher traffic content and find an opt-in that works for the people reading that article.
 You want to offer them something that will provide value beyond the post.
 Give them a reason to sign up.